Cloudzaaa/gavrilov-blog2/README.md

 If you find this project useful, please give it a ⭐ to show your support.

-## Motivation

-I am currently redesigning my website, which uses the router page, and part of the code for the internationalized blog of V.1.
-I wanted to migrate to the app router, but for that, I first had to learn how to internationalize a site with the router app, so I took this repository as training.

-And also, I love the idea of helping other developers to quickly start sharing their precious knowledge with the whole world, making the internet better, whether in their native language, or in English 😌

-I also designed a much more complete template for artists, content creators and developers, which I m'using for my own site and which is available here :

 Normal version :

 - [Pablo Pikassiet Next Starter](https://github.com/PxlSyl/pablo-pikassiet-next-starter)